 DACA, Undocumented, and Mixed Status Families

-Effective June 4, certain U.S. Citizenship and Immigration Services field offices and asylum offices will resume non-emergency face-to-face services to the public.
-Please call the Contact Center for assistance with emergency services.
-For more information, click here.
+U.S. Citizenship and Immigration Services (USCIS) field offices and asylum offices have resumed non-emergency, face-to-face services to the public.
+Please contact the USCIS Contact Center for assistance with emergency services.
+You can learn more about USCIS’s response to COVID-19 here.

-Public Charge: Neither the cash assistance/recovery rebate or unemployment insurance will count for public charge purposes.
+Neither the economic impact payments nor the unemployment insurance will count for public charge purposes.
 However, having a low income or having a poor history of employment can be used as negative factors.